 - RAM: 8 GB

 - Graphics: 256MB

 Codemasters has yet again produced another great racing game.
-It’s a more grown up version of its predecessor, DiRT 2.
+It’s a more grown-up version of its predecessor, DiRT 2.
 The good old rally stages are back, and the introduction of gymkhana is a welcome one.
 The EGO engine once again proves to be one of the best racing game engines in the business.
-DiRT 3 is a well finished game which has been ported smoothly to the Mac, courtesy of Feral Interactive.
+DiRT 3 is a well-finished game which has been ported smoothly to MacOS, courtesy of Feral Interactive.